-Draping policy: This applies only to a student enrolled in the MT program.
-Draping includes methods used by the massage therapist to protect modesty, privacy, warmth and/or comfort of a patient/client by the use of sheets, towels, blankets or any item that serves this purpose.
+Draping policy: Draping includes methods used by the massage therapist to protect modesty, privacy, warmth and/or comfort of a patient/client by the use of sheets, towels, blankets or any item that serves this purpose.
 Genitals and the gluteal cleft of male and female clients and the breast area of female patients/clients are NOT to be exposed.